About Beckwith Music Library

 Course reserves are located behind the circulation desk and may be checked out for at least two hours, most are in-house library use only and do not circulate out of the library overnight.
 Some reserves may also be available online.
-To locate a reserve list for a class, search the Library’s catalog.
-Course reserves may include scores, books, tapes, CDs, LPs, videos, or digitized formats.
+To locate a reserve list for a class, search Compass.
+Course reserves may include scores, books, tapes, CDs, LPs, or videos.